 From Slackers To Silence Breakers

-How Generation X Women Opened the Flood Gates On Sexual Harassment
+How Generation X Women Stood Up to Hollywood’s Sexual Harassment Problem

 When we rang the New Year bells to kick off 2017 a short 11-and-a-half months ago, no female in Hollywood or elsewhere could have imagined that a cultural earthquake led by reluctant women was about to crack wide open, exposing systemic cancer and ousting a long list of abusive men.

 And, who’d have predicted it would be led by a few dozen bad-ass women in their forties?

 A little refresher - there are some things you need to know about Hollywood.

 As Bruce Feinstein summed up nicely here in a 2007 Vanity Fair column that still holds up, there are unspoken rules of engagement in Tinseltown.
 For example,

 - Always establish blame.

 3. If you’re a woman north of 35, your career is all but over.

 That last one is interesting to note, as we hail the the year of the Silence Breakers because there is an important detail has been overlooked.